 Get to know the natural world and experiment with some do-it-yourself projects at home or in the classroom.
 Browse our online lessons and projects.

 All Bellingham Public School 5th graders participate in Water School where they learn about where our drinking water comes from, what happens at the treatment plants, and what a watershed is.
+Our educators then help students turn learning into actions such as litter cleanups and creating water conservation education materials.

 Since the fall of 2020, Sustainable Schools has been working collaboratively with the City of Bellingham to offer action projects to students who have been learning about Bellingham’s unique water systems.